rotundasoftware/backbone.viewOptions/README.md

 # Backbone.ViewOptions

-A mini [Backbone.js](http://backbonejs.org/) plugin to easily declare and set options on views.
+A mini [Backbone.js](http://backbonejs.org/) plugin to declare and set options on views.
 Supports required options and default values.

 ## Benefits